openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/advanced-operations/snapshot.md

 provisioner: io.openebs.csi-mayastor
 ```

-3. Create a PVC using [these](../../../quickstart-guide/deploy-a-test-application.md#create-a-persistentvolumeclaim) steps and check if the status of the PVC is **Bound**.
+3. Create a PVC by following the steps given in the [Deploy a test Application documentation](../../../../quickstart-guide/deploy-a-test-application.md#create-a-persistentvolumeclaim) and check if the status of the PVC is **Bound**.

 **Command**
 ```